Hyle-org/devhub-hyle/docs/concepts/proof-composition.md

 ### Cross-contract calls with proof composition

-Instead of recursion, Hylé lets a program declare: "This only applies if all referenced blobs are valid."
+Instead of recursion, Hyli lets a program declare: "This only applies if all referenced blobs are valid."
 During settlement, all proofs are included in one transaction.
-Hylé verifies them together.
+Hyli verifies them together.
 If any proof fails, the entire transaction fails.

 This model: